-Spring 2017, 7:20-10:00 pm (Tuesdays), 2103 Exploratory Hall Professor David Wong dwong2@gmu.edu, Tel: 703-993-9260, Exploratory Hall, Room 2214

-Office hours: Tuesdays 5:45-6:45pm, or by appointment
+Spring 2019, 7:20-10:00 pm (Tuesdays), 2310 Exploratory Hall Professor David Wong dwong2@gmu.edu, Tel: 703-993-9260, Exploratory Hall, Room 2214 Office hours: Tuesdays 5:00-6:00pm, or by appointment

 The purpose of this course is to discuss advanced statistical techniques in analyzing and modeling spatial data.
-Advanced techniques covered in this course fall into two general categories: descriptive spatial statistics, including point pattern analyses, and spatial autocorrelation statistics; spatial statistical models including geostatistical methods, and various spatial regression models.
-Spatial data possess unique properties and characteristics that classical or mainstream statistical tools may not be able to effectively and correctly handle or analyze.
+Advanced techniques covered in this course fall into three general categories: 1) descriptive spatial statistics, including point pattern analyses, and spatial autocorrelation statistics; 2) spatial interpolation and geostatistical methods; and 3) spatial regression models.
+Spatial data possess unique properties and characteristics that classical or mainstream statistical tools may not be able to handle or analyze effectively and correctly.
 This course will focus on several types of advanced geostatistics and spatial statistics and models.
 They can be generally categorized into techniques analyzing point data and polygon data.
-For the analysis of point data, the emphases will be on more advanced point pattern analytical methods and spatial interpolation techniques.
+For the analysis of point data, the emphases will be on the more advanced point pattern analytical methods and spatial interpolation techniques.
 For the analysis of polygon data, we will focus on spatial regression models.
 By finishing this course, students should have acquired a reasonable skill set to analyze spatial data captured as points and polygons statistically.
-(Learning Objective #1) This skill set is essential in conducting empirical research in geography, Earth sciences, and the use of GIS and remote sensing technology.
+(Learning Objective #1) This skill set is essential in conducting empirical research in geography and Earth sciences, using GIS and remote sensing technologies.
 A basic understanding of spatial data analysis, similar to GGS 560 will be the prerequisite for this course.
+Students without the spatial data analysis background but with sufficient statistical background should review the material of GGS 560 or refer to one of the background texts.

-A secondary objective is to help students acquire critical thinking skill about the use of (spatial) statistical tools.
+The secondary objective of this source is to help students acquire critical thinking skill about the use of (spatial) statistical tools.
 As different spatial statistical methods and tools will be discussed, understanding different conceptual problems and assumptions in analyzing spatial data are critical in selecting the appropriate tools or statistics.
-Students will be challenged throughout the course about the appropriateness of statistics, and the correctness of tools.
+(Learning Objective #2) Students will be challenged throughout the course about the appropriateness of statistics, and the correctness of tools.
 To practice and apply critical statistical thinking skill, students will be asked to conduct an article review.
-(Learning Objective #2)